ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 # ACE Groupcomm Parameters {#params}

-This specification defines a number of fields used during the message exchange.
+This specification defines a number of fields used during the second part of the message exchange, after the Token POST exchange.
 The table below summarizes them, and specifies the CBOR key to use instead of the full descriptive name.

  Name         | CBOR Key | CBOR Type     |   Reference